GersonSR/comp20-group-project/STATUS1.md

   * Make sure the user isn't trying to hack MongoDB!
 * Data visualization (client side)
   * Make a simple leaderboard that shows the top scores (either on a separate page or in a "pop-up")
+* Start creating manners of which to represent data to client such as scoreboards etc.